E My Sports

 "E My Sports" is the seventeenth episode of the thirtieth season of the American animated television series The Simpsons, and the 656th episode overall.
+The episode was directed by Rob Oliver and written by Rob LaZebnik.
 It aired in the United States on Fox on March 17, 2019.

+In this episode, Homer coaches Bart and his team in a computer game tournament when he learns there is prize money involved.
+Ken Jeong, Natasha Lyonne, and David Turley guest starred.
+The episode received mixed reviews.

 Plot

-The family is peacefully enjoying some board games with Patty and Selma on a rainy day, which they all find strange until they realize it is because Bart is not with them.
+The Simpson family is peacefully enjoying some board games with Patty and Selma on a rainy day, which they all find strange until they realize it is because Bart is not with them.
 Homer reveals that he bribed Bart into behaving better by buying him a gaming computer after Bart jammed the ice cream machine at a mall food court.
-Bart has been using the computer to play a game called Conflict of Enemies with Milhouse, Sophie, Nelson and Martin.
+Bart has been using the computer to play a game called Conflict of Enemies with Milhouse, Sophie, Nelson, and Martin.
 At Marge's insistence, Homer attempts to get Bart to play less, but when he realizes they are playing for a $1,000 prize, he relents.
-The team wins and Homer begins coaching the team, who soon qualifies for the World Championship in Seoul, South Korea with a $500,000 grand prize.
+The team wins, and when Homer learns they qualified for a tournament with a $500,000 grand prize, he allows Bart to continue playing the game.

+Homer becomes the team's coach.
+He convinces Marge to let Bart continue gaming and hires a video game expert to improve the team's video game skills.
+Homer has a dream where he joins a club of fathers with children who are famous athletes.
+The team beats a Canadian team to qualify for the world championship in Seoul.
+Learning that Homer and Bart are going to South Korea, Lisa begs Marge to bring her along to Seoul, seeing an opportunity to fulfill her desire to visit the Jogyesa Temple.

-Lisa begs Marge to bring her along to Seoul, seeing an opportunity to fulfill her desire to visit the Jogyesa Temple.
-At the monastery, Lisa achieves Zen and teaches this to Homer, who then realizes the futility of material gain and sabotages the tournament by cutting off all power to the stadium, causing Bart to get blamed by his angry teammates for costing them their shot at victory.
+In Seoul, Homer tells Milhouse to step down from the team so that he can be replaced with a better player.
+At the monastery, the family creates salt mandalas and destroys them.
+The act teaches Homer the futility of material gain, and he sabotages the tournament by cutting off all power to the stadium.
+Bart is blamed by his angry teammates for costing them their shot at victory.

+On the way home, Homer has another dream where the club of fathers rejects him.